 The last counterfactual simulation is on equalizing the pension system variables across countries and thus accounts for differences in the pension systems.
 Once again, working pensioner shares are predicted as if all countries had the same pension system variables.
 The rightmost bar shows the predicted rates if the system characteristics were identical to the average in all countries.
 The pattern of working pensioner proportions changes strikingly when equalizing pension systems.
 The shares counterfactually decrease, e.g., in Sweden and Switzerland.
 In both countries, no earnings tests apply before the statutory eligibility age, thus allowing an unlimited combination of pension benefits and work income.
 This makes the pension systems more flexible.
 The share counterfactually decreases in Estonia as well when using the average pension variables across countries.
 An earnings test applies before the statutory eligibility age in Estonia.
 However, the statutory eligibility age is comparably low (63 for men, 62.5 for women, see Table 1).
 Therefore, individuals are allowed to combine pension income and work income relatively early without any limitations.
 Reducing flexibility through equalizing system variables in these countries counterfactually has a negative effect on working pensioner shares.
 In Greece and Spain, for instance, comparably high statutory eligibility ages apply (67 for both men/women).
 According to the regression analysis in Part I, the higher the statutory eligibility age, the lower the probability of being a working pensioner.
 Conversely, equalizing the statutory eligibility age with the average across countries (65.3 for males, 64.3 for females) counterfactually yields a higher share.
 Overall, in most countries counterfactual simulation leads to working pensioner shares that approach the overall average proportion.
 This becomes most apparent when comparing Greece (smallest proportion at baseline: 4.8%) and Sweden (highest proportion: 27.7%).
 The proportions in both countries are much closer to each other and to the overall average value across all countries when counterfactually assuming that both countries have the same pension system variables.
-More formally, the average deviation from the average across countries (i.e. from the dotted line), measured as the root mean square error (RMSE), clearly decreases from the baseline value (58.4%) to the simulation which counterfactually eliminates cross-country differences in variables describing pension systems (26.9%).
-This means that the variable set describing the pension system explains a substantial part of the cross-country variation.
-This in particular holds true in comparison to demographics and health.
+More formally, the average deviation from the average across countries (i.e. from the dotted line), measured as the root mean square error (RMSE), clearly decreases from the baseline value (56.5%) to the simulation which counterfactually eliminates cross-country differences in variables describing pension systems (26.8%).
+This means that differences in the pension systems may also be responsible for cross-country variation.

-Summarizing the results from the counterfactual simulations reveals that variation in working pensioner proportions between countries can be explained by economic differences and differences in pension systems.
-Demographic differences and health differences can be ruled out as main causes for of the variation across countries.
-Similar results were found by Börsch-Supan et al (2009).
-Their study found that institutional differences across countries explain much of the cross-country differences in work and retirement, while differences in health and demographics only play a minor role.
-The importance of economic differences and differences in pension systems in explaining cross-country differences is the main result in this study as well.
+Summarizing the results from the counterfactual simulations reveals that economic differences and differences in pension systems likely are driving factors for the variation in working pensioner proportions between countries.
+Demographic differences and health differences do not appear to be the main causes for cross-country variation.
+This is supported by the results by Börsch-Supan et al. (2009).
+They found that institutional differences across countries explain much of the cross-country differences in work and retirement, while differences in health and demographics only play a minor role.